Dracape/Alt-for-ANSI/README.md

 # Introduction
-Graphene is a fork of the [*Graphite* keyboard layout](https://github.com/rdavison/graphite-layout) optimized for traditional ANSI and ISO keyboards
+Graphene is a fork of the [*Graphite* keyboard layout](https://github.com/rdavison/graphite-layout) optimized for traditional ANSI and ISO keyboards available for Linux

 # Features added
 - Angle mod